shaisachs/the-check/README.md

 ## 4.

-The diner was in one of its long, honey-colored hours—late afternoon sliding toward evening, when the chrome caught the sun like it had been freshly polished, even though no one had touched it since noon.
+The diner was in one of its long, honey-colored hours.
+Late afternoon sliding toward evening, when the chrome caught the sun like it had been freshly polished, even though no one had touched it since noon.
 The air had a kind of warm laziness to it: people talked more slowly, forks lingered over plates, and the ceiling fan pretended its job was purely decorative.

 Mathi and Alma occupied the booth beneath the crooked blinds, the booth everyone claimed didn’t have a draft, but absolutely did.
 Their screens glowed with the faint green of soil data and neighborhood notes.
-They’d started with a joke—“What if we tracked saplings like people track fantasy football stats?”—but now they were looking at a map that felt genuinely alive.
+They’d started with a joke - “What if we tracked saplings like people track fantasy football stats?” - but now they were looking at a map that felt genuinely alive.
 The pins clustered, wandered, sprouted.
 There were little tendrils of new volunteers, new soil tests, new hopeful plots in small backyards.

 Frankie arrived with a rag slung over one shoulder and a glass of iced tea on the other.
-“Your plant thing is getting… what’s the horticultural term?
+“Your plant thing is getting... what’s the horticultural term?
 Uppity?”

 “It’s scaling,” Alma said.

 “It’s technically not scaling,” Mathi added.

 Frankie sighed.
-“God save me from genre pedants.”
+“Save me from genre pedants.”

-They grinned in unison—irritatingly coordinated, as if they’d practiced.
+They grinned in unison - irritatingly coordinated, as if they’d practiced.

 Across the diner, the receipt printer chirped for a trio of high-schoolers.
 One read the suggestion aloud.
 They all groaned in the exaggerated, joyful way of people whose embarrassment is purely theoretical.
 Someone dunked a fry into someone else’s shake.
-Harmony restored.

 Mathi’s eyes wandered to a tiny patch of paint on the far wall—newly chipped.
 Under the cream was peach, and under that, a deeper, dusty blue.
 Three diners layered on top of each other.
 He elbowed Alma and pointed.